The Spodak Dental Group Transitions to Four-Day Work Week - NewsBreak

 The Spodak Dental Group Transitions to Four-Day Work Week

-New work schedule provides for a greater human experience for the team.
-DELRAY BEACH, Fla., Sept.
-14, 2021 (SEND2PRESS NEWSWIRE) - The Spodak Dental Group transitioned to a four-day work week in 2021 with a goal to take the very best care of each team member.
-After the turmoil of a 2020 year filled with the uncertainty, stress and additional regulations due to COVID-19, the family-owned company realized that there was a great opportunity to provide each team member with a flexible schedule that supports a greater work life balance.www.the-journal.com
+DELRAY BEACH, Fla., Sep 14, 2021 (SEND2PRESS NEWSWIRE) — The Spodak Dental Group transitioned to a four-day work week in 2021 with a goal to take the very best care of each team member.
+After the turmoil of a 2020 year filled with the uncertainty, stress and additional regulations due to COVID-19, the family-owned company realized that there was a great opportunity to provide each team member with a flexible schedule that supports a greater work life balance.californianewswire.com

 Comments / 0